cadebrown/old.cade.site/_posts/2021-09-03-diy-fast-isprime.md

 ## Miller-Rabin implementation

-I'm just going to include the full implementation here, so you can copy and paste, and read the comments to understand how it works:
+i'm just going to include the full implementation here, so you can copy and paste, and read the comments to understand how it works:

 ```c
 /* Miller-Rabin 'isprime()' implementation